Explaining a medical condition is never easy, and explaining type 1 diabetes to a child can seem overwhelming and complicated.

 If your child or another family member has just been diagnosed with type 1 diabetes, it is important to learn what changes you will need to make to your daily life.
-Whatever the motivation behind your wish to explain type 1 diabetes to your child, you are absolutely right to do so, and here are some tips on how to do it.
+Here are some tips on how to do it.

-What is the benefit of explaining type 1 diabetes to your child?
+The benefits of explaining type 1 diabetes to your child

-Parents often find it very challenging to discuss difficult topics with their children, they sometimes prefer to avoid the subject completely out of fear of the conversation going wrong.
-So, before looking at the correct way to go about it, it's important to know why open, honest discussion is valuable for your child.
+Parents or guardians often find it very challenging to discuss difficult topics with children, they sometimes prefer to avoid the subject completely out of fear of the conversation going wrong.
+So, before looking at the correct way to go about it, it's important to know why open, honest discussion can be valuable for your child.

 - guiding them towards self-management of their condition.